GurkNathe/Pathfinding-Algorithms/README.md

 See the explanations for the implemented algorithms [here](./resources/AlgorithmExplanations.md).

+<strong>Warning: There is an issue with PyGame that can cause the program to crash.
+On my system running Linux Mint, the update display function causes a segmentation fault.
+Non-Windows users seem to be the group affected by this, so if you're using Windows, you should be fine.</strong>

 ## Command line arguments

 There are three optional command line arguments: width, # rows, algorithm type.